Leveraging configuration interaction singles for qualitative descriptions of ground and excited states: state-averaging, linear-response, and spin-projection: Introduction

 Because HF orbitals are optimized solely for the ground state, CIS excited states are inherently biased toward the ground-state electronic structure, leading to a systematic imbalance between ground and excited states.
-This bias is particularly severe for excitations that involve substantial redistribution of electron density such as charge-transfer\cite{Subotnik2011, Liu2014} and core excited states,\cite{Core1, Core2, NOCI, ESMF_core} and for near-degenerate electronic states.\cite{Tsuchimochi15, Tsuchimochi15B} Consequently, CIS, or more broadly, single-reference linear-response methods including TDDFT, also fails qualitatively in strongly correlated regimes, such as bond dissociation and conical intersections,\cite{Failure_in_ConicalIntersection1, Failure_in_ConicalIntersection2, Failure_in_ConicalIntersection3} where the single-reference picture breaks down.
+This bias is particularly severe for excitations that involve substantial redistribution of electron density, such as charge-transfer\cite{Subotnik2011, Liu2014} and core-excited states,\cite{Core1, Core2, NOCI, ESMF_core} as well as for near-degenerate electronic states.\cite{Tsuchimochi15, Tsuchimochi15B} In addition, CIS, or more broadly, single-reference linear-response methods including TDDFT, also fail qualitatively in strongly correlated regimes, such as bond dissociation and conical intersections,\cite{Failure_in_ConicalIntersection1, Failure_in_ConicalIntersection2, Failure_in_ConicalIntersection3} where the single-reference picture breaks down.

 Orbital relaxation therefore plays a central role in improving CIS-based excited-state methods.
 One rigorous way to incorporate orbital relaxation is full state-specific orbital optimization for each excited state.
 This philosophy underlies excited-state mean-field theory (ESMF), introduced by Neuscamman and co-workers,\cite{ESMF1, ESMF2, ESMF3, ESMF4} which can be viewed as a state-specific, orbital-optimized CIS (SSCIS) method.
 In ESMF, or equivalently SSCIS, orbitals and CI coefficients are optimized simultaneously for a targeted excited state, yielding substantial improvements in excitation energies through balanced orbital relaxation especially when combined with perturbative treatments of dynamical correlation.\cite{ESMF1, ESMP2, ESMP2_2} However, this approach introduces a highly nonlinear optimization problem that is variationally unstable and potentially difficult to converge in practice.
 Moreover, the resulting excited states are state-specific and nonorthogonal, complicating the description of multiple excited states and the evaluation of transition properties.